OpenLlop/mot/README.md

 They are intended to be used for optimization of functions of real arguments, integer arguments, a mixture of both or actually any kind of argument, since call-back functions are used.
 This means that any data type can be used to represent the problem.

-Example codes are provided.
+Example scripts are provided.
 Some examples show how to improve the result of genetic algorithm with a conventional optimization code.

 Code files
 ----------